 The following description contains basic information about the transport and processing of biobank samples.
 The Blood Service is responsible for transporting the samples from hospitals to the Blood Service for processing and then to FIMM.
 The samples are transported and processed in accordance with the guidelines and quality system of the Blood Service.

-Transporting samples from hospitals to the frc blood service
+Transporting samples from hospitals to the Blood Service

-The samples and referrals are packed for refrigerated transport (between +2°C and +14°C) in the hospitals in accordance with the guidelines of the FRC Blood Service.
-The samples are transported to the FRC Blood Service within 8 hours of sample collection.
+The samples and referrals are packed for refrigerated transport (between +2°C and +14°C) in the hospitals according to guidelines issued by the Blood Service.
+The samples are transported to the Blood Service within 8 hours of sample collection.

 Blood samples (B-Hembio):